 Subcommittees reported weekly on their progress to the entire committee.
 They met at least twice a week and sent their report for consolidation and review one day before the committee weekly meetings.

 By July 10, each subcommittee had completed a strategic plan template for their respective goal.
 Each template was consolidated for review by the reading committee.

 Stakeholders feedback and draft strategic plan (July – August 2020)

 On July 13, the reading committee started reviewing a first version of the strategic plan.
 The reading committee analyzed overlaps, common ideas, exhaustivity, and alignment to the foundation and themes of the University.
 The initial feedback resulted in further editing and the creation of a second draft.
-On August 5, the updated draft was sent to the whole Global Programs staff and key stakeholders.
+On August 5, the updated draft was sent to the whole Penn State Global staff and key stakeholders.

 During the week of August 10, we gathered student feedback through two focus group meetings.
 During the week of August 17, we started collecting comments from multiple administrative and academic leaders across the Commonwealth (via emails and virtual meetings).

 All feedback resulted in a revised draft that was presented to the strategic planning committee which reconvened on September 1.
 The final draft was submitted to the OPAIR on September 15.

 Participants and working groups (see appendices A, B, and C for a detailed list of participants)

 Penn State Global developed an inclusive strategic planning process that involved multiple members both within and outside the University: